Godzy-Me/CreatorHub/README.md

 ## 📖 Overview

-CreatorHub is a scalable RESTful backend API for a modern content-sharing platform.
+ is a scalable RESTful backend API for a modern content-sharing platform.
 It enables users to publish and manage videos, interact through comments and likes, create playlists, subscribe to creators, share short-form posts, and manage media securely using cloud storage.

 Built with Node.js, Express.js, and MongoDB, the project follows a modular architecture by separating routes, controllers, models, middlewares, and utilities.
 This structure promotes clean code, scalability, and maintainability while demonstrating real-world backend development practices.
 ------------------------------------------------------------------------